 When you’re calculating the cost of health insurance, it’s important to consider not only the initial price tag on premiums but the long-term benefits as well.
 The ACA guarantees a lot of rights and protections to the insured population, which makes getting insurance a smart investment.

 If you’re set against getting health coverage for whatever reason, then know that you might end up paying more in penalty fees than you might have if you’d signed up for a subsidized plan on the marketplace.
-For tax year 2016, the penalty was the greater of 2.5 percent of your household’s taxable income or a flat $695 per uninsured adult and $347.50 per uninsured child, per household.
-Next year, the percentage will stay the same, but the flat rate will increase based on inflation.
+For tax year 2017, the penalty was the greater of 2.5 percent of your household’s taxable income or a flat $695 per uninsured adult and $347.50 per uninsured child, per household.
+For 2018, costs may increase but have not been finalized.